Some Call for Independent Investigation Into Russian Meddling. Here’s the History You Should Know

 And yet there are two shared functions to the appointment of either kind of investigator, says Katy Harriger, a professor at Wake Forest University and author of The Special Prosecutor in American Politics.
 One role, perhaps to state the obvious, is to figure out what happened and address it as appropriate.
 The other role is to reassure the public that the investigation was impartial.
 Without independent investigation, the conclusion reached in the figuring-it-out part might be questioned no matter which way it went.

-"The idea of [these appointments] goes back to the Grant administration," Harringer says.
+"The idea of [these appointments] goes back to the Grant administration," Harriger says.
 "It’s generally a situation where you have allegations against high-ranking people, usually when it’s in the executive branch, because they control the justice apparatus and there’s concern that it’s not unbiased against them."

 What happened under Ulysses Grant was that the very first Department of Justice — the agency had only been established in 1870 — was thought to be suspiciously uninterested in the question of whether people close to the president were involved in what's known as the Whiskey Ring scandal, a conspiracy to keep liquor taxes in the hands of whiskey distillers.
 Congress and others in government, especially the Treasury Department, were so concerned that Justice might be implicated in what was going on that there was an outside investigation.